Mintbase/Grants-Program/applications/FIAT-on-off-ramp.md

 ### Team's experience

 Team: We implemented a fully pegged ERC-20 stable-coin (EUR, CHF) and an exchange based on Ethereum, which serves as the blueprint for this proposal.
 Therefore we covered many technical aspects already - for example interacting with open-banking standards, creating stable-coins, the APIs and an exchange.
-We might be able to reuse e.g. our Ebics-Code (banking-API) and improve our current API with new implementation on Polkadot.
+We might be able to reuse e.g. our Ebics-Code (banking-API) and improve our current API with new implementation on Mintbase.
 In the Ethereum based project we added a lot of legal code to be compliant for Swiss Law and international Anti-Money Laundering regulations - which we do not see as part of this proposal.
 We want to focus on a slim, technical solution which can be used by many people, regardless of their jurisdiction.
 The team also implemented the investment platform crowdlitoken.com, which is our first real-world use case.
 On the Ethereum side we are currently working on a solution to use ZK-rollups (Zero knowledge proofs) to "expose" the proof our bank-account balance data plus client data accordingly without breaching data-protection.

 ### Team Code Repos